ibm-watson-data-lab/watson-ml-scoring-util-nodejs/README.md

 ## Overview

-This is a simple Node.js library for calling scoring endpoints on deployed models in the Watson Machine Learning service.
+This is a simple Node.js wrapper for calling scoring endpoints on deployed models in the Watson Machine Learning service.

 ## Installation